 Choir -- All songs and music must be memorized prior to each performance.
 The teacher will provide deadlines for each song to be learned.
 Sight reading examples may also be sent home for practice on occasion.
 There is not a regular weekly practice regime for singers, but occasional assignments may be given.

-Band – Students will have assignments they should practice.
-This includes scales, etudes, band music, and exercises that will need to be worked on at home.
-There are 3 levels of band.
+Strings – Students will have assignments they should practice.
+This includes scales, etudes, music, and exercises that will need to be worked on at home.
+The teacher will assign the practice times.

 Our teachers diligently strive to select songs of only the highest quality.
 Each piece of music must have musical integrity and contain musical concepts related to our sequential teaching methods.
 Many elements must be considered when selecting music: range, style, time period, text, melodic line, harmonies, voicings, and type of instrumentation are just a few of the things we evaluate as music is selected.
 Due to the instructional value of all songs selected, all students will be expected to perform all songs.